 - MySQL Admin tool with simple user interface provides user interaction.

-- It contains wizard for executing complex user customized queries for getting results with tedious comparison.
+- It contains wizard for executing complex user customized queries for getting results with the tedious comparison.

-- This tool maintains statistics regrading server execution time, traffic, query statistics and etc.
+- This tool maintains statistics regarding server execution time, traffic, query statistics and etc.

-- It allows user to backup database structure, data or both by using export feature.
+- It allows the user to the backup database structure, data or both by using export feature.

-- Similarly, user can import external backup files that contains information to be stored into the database.
+- Similarly, the user can import external backup files that contain information to be stored in the database.

-- Handling configuration and server variables from admin interface.
+- Handling configuration and server variables from the admin interface.

 Basic Requirements to Access phpMyAdmin

-Since, phpMyAdmin is tool developed in PHP, it requires to have some basic requirements needed for running PHP project to access this tool.
-Such requirements are, web server, web client, PHP and MySQL Databases.
+Since phpMyAdmin is a tool developed in PHP, it requires to have some basic requirements needed for running PHP project to access this tool.
+Such requirements are web server, web client, PHP and MySQL Databases.

 - Web Server – All PHP compatible servers can be used as a web server to access phpMyAdmin after installing the related files into it.

-- MySQL Databases – With this database client, we can manage all databases, that are compatible for MySQL server, like, MySQL, MariaDB and etc.
+- MySQL Databases – With this database client, we can manage all databases, that are compatible with MySQL server, like, MySQL, MariaDB and etc.

 phpMyAdmin can be easily installed as part of the open source web application coming under AMP stack, like LAMP, WAMP, XAMPP installation and etc. Otherwise, we can separately extract the downloaded distribution file into PHP document root directory, if we are not using any web application software like WAMP, XAMPP.

-- Preliminary settings – Path specifying phpMyAdmin root, flags controlling error and warning notices, default variable settings, version compatibility check, assigning limits are handled in this level.
+- Preliminary settings – Path specifying phpMyAdmin root, flags controlling error and warning notices, default variable settings, version compatibility check, assigning limits are handled at this level.

-- Server settings – It includes, set of configurations parameters that deals with server connection.
+- Server settings – It includes, set of configurations parameters that deal with server connection.